Codecademy/docs/content/javascript/concepts/dates/terms/setHours/setHours.md

 ---
 Title: '.setHours()'
-Description: 'Changes the hours for a specified date according to local time.'
+Description: 'Sets the hours for a specified date according to local time.'
 Subjects:
   - 'Web Development'
 Tags: